 - Creepy Monotone: "Dr Crippen", who is also very emotionless for a man that seems to be unlucky in love with loads of dead wives.

 - Curb-Stomp Battle:

-- Gripper's fight with Bertram, who he thinks is Esme's master, and breaks his hand and a bruised head.
+- Gripper's fight with Bertram, who he thinks is Esme's master; he breaks his hand and bruises his head.

-- Gripper's fight with Miss Dempsey, who's protecting Percival, and she throws him into a coffee table and then out of the window.
+- Gripper's fight with Miss Dempsey, who's protecting Percival; she throws him into a coffee table and then out of the window.

 - Dating Service Disaster: The movie in a nutshell.
 The "sophisticated computer" Sid and Sophie use to match their clients is purely decorative; Sophie herself chooses the matches seemingly at random, and the couples are almost invariably complete mismatches (Bert and Sally are a rare exception).
 In the final scene, the many ill-matched couples who used Sid and Sophie's services are gathered in one room, giving each other (and Sid and Sophie, themselves) death glares.

 - Deadpan Snarker: Sid has a scene's worth of this when taking down Bert's personal details to feed into the "computer".Sid Bliss: And what are you interested in?